disulfidebond/ehr_toy_dataset/README.md

 #### Race
 This field is a randomly generated integer, where 1 == "white", 2 == "hispanic", 3 == "black", 4 == "Asian"

+#### DateTime_Admission
+This field adds a randomized value that is between 0 and 30 days from the current date/time, and uses that as the date and time of admission.
+The value is a string in the format 24hourtime-date.

+        # Example: 9:53 pm and 37 seconds on December 10, 2019
+        215337-12102019

+#### DateTime_Discharged
+This field adds a randomized value to the randomized *DateTime_Admission* value, and creates a discharge time that is between 1 and 12 hours after admission.
+The value is a string in the format 24hourtime-date.

+        # Example: 9:53 pm and 37 seconds on December 10, 2019
+        215337-12102019

 #### BP-Systolic
 This field is a randomly generated integer ranging from 80-180, with the following limitations: